D7EAD/liboai/documentation/chat/conversation/README.md

 </table>

 <h3>Synopsis</h3>
 With the use of <code>Conversation</code> objects, as we carry on a given conversation, our object will keep track of not only the history of the conversation we are having, but its contained context as well.
-That means that if we were to, at first, ask our model "When was last year's Super Bowl," and then subsequently ask it, "Who played in it," it would be aware of the context of the converation for the second inquiry and answer accordingly.
+That means that if we were to, at first, ask our model "When was last year's Super Bowl," and then subsequently ask it, "Who played in it," it would be aware of the context of the conversation for the second inquiry and answer accordingly.
 <br>
 <br>
 In general, objects of class <code>liboai::ChatCompletion::Conversation</code> allow us to more easily engage in conversation with existing and future conversational chat models via the use of <code>liboai::ChatCompletion</code> methods.